header-banner-vitaminsinfood.jpg

 • Vitamins B2 and A are important vitamins for healthy skin and eyes.
 You can find these in leafy vegetables, bread and cereals (not only carrots like most of us think!)2

-• Vitamin B11 supplements are often advised for pregnant, because it is plays an important role in the development of unborn children.
+• Vitamin B11 supplements are often advised for pregnant women because B11 plays an important role in the development of unborn children.
 After birth, children and teenagers are still encouraged to continue the consumption of B11 to support their growth.
 This vitamin is present in foods like green vegetables and citrus fruits.3

 • Vitamin C is a key antioxidant that supports your immune system functions.
-That’s why it is often advised to eat a lot of fruit and veggies, because those are the only foods that naturally contain vitamin C. Mainly citrus fruit, kale and red pepper (paprikas) are high in vitamin C, but there are many other kinds of fruit and vegetables that will also help to increase your energy and immunity.2
+That’s why it is often advised to eat a lot of fruit and veggies because those are the only foods that naturally contain vitamin C. Citrus fruit, kale, and red peppers are high in vitamin C, but many other kinds of fruit and vegetables will also help to increase your energy and immunity.2

-• Vitamin B12 is important for a good functioning of the nerve system.
-It is, however, only present in meat, poultry, fish, seafood, eggs, and milk products.
-Seeing as B12 is not found in plant-based foods, vegans are often advised to take supplements to make sure they also get the recommended amount of B12.2
+• Vitamin B12 is important for the good functioning of the nervous system.
+It is present in meat, poultry, fish, seafood, eggs, and milk products.
+You can also find it in seaweed, but seeing as B12 is not commonly found in plant-based foods, vegans are often advised to take supplements to make sure they also get the recommended amount of B12.2

 How many vitamins does a human need?

-To prevent yourself from getting a vitamin deficiency, you should make sure to absorb a mix of different vitamins.
-Varying between meat, fish and different fruit and vegetables is the best way to get most of the vitamins you need.
-As mentioned before, some people may need extra vitamins, for example children, people on a special diet, or pregnant women.
+To prevent yourself from getting a vitamin deficiency, you should eat a balanced diet with many different nutrients.
+Varying between meat, fish, and different fruits and vegetables is the best way to get most of the necessary vitamins.
+As mentioned before, some people may need extra vitamins, for example, children, people on a special diet, or pregnant women.

 Vitamin intake needs can also depend on the season.
-During winter, for example, it’s often advised to eat more green vegetables high in vitamin A and C. And as there’s less sunlight in the winter, we also absorb less vitamin D, so you might also need to focus on getting this vitamin elsewhere.2 Luckily, you can also ‘eat’ vitamin D if there is no sun, with vitamin-D enriched products like fish or eggs.
+For example, it’s often advised to eat more green vegetables high in vitamins A and C during winter.
+And as there’s less sunlight in the winter, we absorb less vitamin D, so you might also need to focus on getting this vitamin elsewhere.2 Luckily, you can also ‘eat’ vitamin D if there is no sun, food rich in vitamin D like fish or eggs.

 Be careful with vitamin supplements

 Don’t go overboard with vitamin supplements, though!
 Consuming too many vitamins could cause health disorders and even be harmful.4 It’s unlikely that overconsumption of vitamins occurs with food intake, but it can happen if you take too many supplements.
-That’s why it is important to always check with your doctor before taking vitamin supplements.4 According to science, eating varied nutrient-dense meals is the only way to fix health problems that multivitamins cannot solve.5
+That’s why it is important to always check with your doctor before taking vitamin supplements.4 Eating varied, nutrient-dense meals is the best way to get all the vitamins you need to thrive.5

 Fat-soluble vitaminsWater-soluble vitamins